Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Threats to validity

 \textbf{Metric Bias:} We use Magnitude of the Relative Error (MRE) as one of the performance metrics in the experiment.
 However, MRE is criticized because of its bias towards error underestimations~\cite{foss2003simulation,kitchenham2001accuracy,korte2008confidence,port2008comparative,shepperd2000building,stensrud2003further}.
 Specifically, when the benchmark error is small or equal to zero, the relative error could become extremely large or infinite.
 This may lead to an undefined mean or at least a distortion of the result~\cite{chen2017new}.
 In our study, we do not abandon MRE since there exist known baselines for human performance in effort estimation expressed in terms of MRE~\cite{Jorgensen03}.
 To overcome this limitation, we set a customized MRE treatment to deal with ``divide by zero'' issue and also apply Standardized Accuracy (SA) as the other measure of the performance.

-\textbf{Sampling Bias:} In our study, we collect 78,455 months with 12 features of 1,628 GitHub projects data for the experiment.
-Also we use 7 GitHub development features as health indicators of open-source project.
-While we reach good predicting performance on those data, it would be inappropriate to conclude that our technique always gets positive result on open-source projects, or the health indicators we use could completely decide the project's health status.
-Another confounding factor is, since the projects we collected have different sizes, domains, life-cycles, etc., they could have different factors regarding to the project health.
-To mitigate these problems, we release a replicable package of our entire experiment to support the research community to reproduce, improve or refute our results on broader data and indicators.
+\textbf{Sampling Bias:} In our study, we collect 64,181 months with 10 features of 1,159 GitHub projects data for the experiment, and use 6 GitHub development features as health indicators of open-source project.
+While we reach good prediction performance on those data, it would be inappropriate to conclude that our technique always gets positive result on open-source projects, or the health indicators we use could completely decide the project's health status.
+Another confounding factor is, since the projects we collected have different sizes, domains, life-cycles, etc., they could have different factors regarding the predicting performance of health indicators.
+Also, in the study, we focus on the active project for the data collection.
+Those excluded inactive repositories might also provide useful data about how projects failed then give more exemplars for model training.
+To mitigate these problems, we release open source resources of our work to support the research community to reproduce, improve or refute our results on broader data and indicators.